-Posted by Staff with No Comments
+Posted by Staff in Feb 11,2012 with No Comments

 Total Film sat down with Viggo Mortensen this morning to discuss A Dangerous Method, the Danish-American actor’s third collaboration with director David Cronenberg.

 Mortensen received a Golden Globe nomination for his superb portrayal of Sigmund Freud in the psychoanalysis-themed period piece, but the film failed to earn any nominations for the BAFTAs or the Oscars.

 We asked the former King of Gondor if he was disappointed that the film had been overlooked?